 I’d like to try something different with this snappy review.
 Instead of immediately commenting about the movie, I’d share my “bizarre” viewing experience.
 Forgive the pun, thank you.

 JoJo’s Bizarre Adventure: Diamond Is Unbreakable Chapter 1 (what a long title!) started promisingly.
 An industry master of the horror and shock genres, director Takashi Miike effortlessly drew me into the deranged, gory world of Katagiri Anjūrō, the first antagonist who gained the power to control water.
-His subsequent introduction of Jōsuke was equally effective, I felt.
-It gave a delicious hint of the true nature of Jōsuke’s Stand.
-It also, in several ways, replicated the feel and approach of Hirohiko’s popular manga.
+His subsequent introduction of Jōsuke was equally effective too; it delivered such a delicious hint of the true nature of Jōsuke’s Stand.
+Jōsuke’s introduction also, in several ways, replicated the feel and approach of Hirohiko’s popular manga.
+Added together, both efforts were effective enough for me to ignore the hair.
+As in ignore how ridiculous such stylised fashion actually feels when depicted by real people.

 Next came the introduction of Jōtarō, the protagonist of the previous story arc in the manga.
 Some fights.
 More displays of Stands.
 Unlike what some reviews wrote, I didn’t find the effects at all lacklustre, all felt at least reasonable in concept and execution.
 In short, I thought the look of the Stands formed a bridge with the manga.
 By not appearing completely realistic, they reminded the movie was inspired by a manga series.
 Made to honour a manga series too.

-Personally, I think this was the result of Miike valiantly attempting a different approach to the movie, but quickly realising it doesn’t work.
-The original JoJo stories have always been magical crusades, shonen adventures that reveled in the outlandish and the audacious.
-Not only does Miike’s approach at the beginning sync badly when the signature elements of the manga kicks in, if anything, the content of the manga began undoing his style.
+Personally, I feel all these were the outcome of Miike valiantly attempting a different approach to the story, but quickly realising it doesn’t work.
+The original JoJo stories have always been magical crusades, shonen adventures that revel in the outlandish and the audacious.
+Not only does Miike’s approach at the beginning sync badly when signature elements of the manga kicks in, if anything, the content of the manga actively undid his style.

-Making it worse was the need to omit all mention of previous JoJo story arcs, something necessary to prevent the story from becoming inexplicable to those unfamiliar with the manga.
+Making it worse is the need to omit all mention of previous JoJo story arcs, something necessary to prevent the story from becoming inexplicable to those unfamiliar with the manga.
 What did Miike then do to remedy the discordant feel?
 He started filling key fight sequences with posturing and talk.
-Repetition of the same poses and needless conversations that go on and on and on.
+Repetition of the same poses and needless conversations that go on and on and ON.
 With reference to the manga, the final act of the movie felt as if Za Wārudo himself was sitting beside me.
 He was so gleefully stopping time every five minutes.
 The abrupt end of every major fight also felt as if important events had been slapped away from the story.
+Because there was simply no other way to deal with them.

 Check out my other snappy movie reviews.